An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Projection-Based Model Reduction With Structure Preservation

+\end{enumerate} \end{theorem} The proof is provided in Appendix~\ref{ap:thm:preservation}.
 Different structural properties can be preserved in the reduced-order model \eqref{sys:red} by altering the structure matrix $X$.
+Furthermore, to guarantee the asymptotic stability of the reduced-order model, it is always required strict inequalities to be satisfied.

-More preciously, let $X$ be the solution of \eqref{eq:Kpassiv}, \eqref{eq:KL2} or the {\blue inequality} $AX + X A^\top < 0$, we can retain passivity, finite-gain $L_2$ stability, or stability, respectively.
-Therefore, a unified framework is presented here to address the model reduction problems with different structural constraints.
-Particularly, this work provides a novel method for the passivity-preserving model reduction problems for port-Hamiltonian systems, which have been extensively studied in the literature, see e.g., \cite{antoulas2005passive,ionutiu2008passivity,gugercin2012pH,polyuga2010pH,wolf2010passivity,Ionescu2013,hauschild2019pH,phillips2003guaranteed,salehi2021passivity,sato2018pHsys,moser2020new}.
+\begin{remark} The proposed framework provides a method for the passivity-preserving model reduction problems for port-Hamiltonian systems, which have been extensively studied in the literature, see e.g., \cite{antoulas2005passive,gugercin2012pH,polyuga2010pH,wolf2010passivity,Ionescu2013,hauschild2019pH,salehi2021passivity,sato2018pHsys,moser2020new}.
 In our approach, the structure matrix $X$ in \eqref{eq:pinv} can be chosen as the energy matrix $K$ of the system i.e. $\frac{1}{2}x(t)^\top K x(t)$ represents the total energy (Hamiltonian) of the system.
-Consequently, the reduced-order model has the reduced energy matrix as $V^\top K V$.
+Consequently, the reduced-order model has the reduced energy matrix as $V^\top K V$. \end{remark}

-\begin{remark}[Multiple Structural Properties] The proposed model reduction framework can also be applied to preserve multiple structural properties, while $X$ in \eqref{eq:pinv} is required to be a common solution of the corresponding matrix inequalities or equations.
-For instance, if there exists $K$ satisfying \eqref{eq:Kpassiv} and \eqref{eq:KL2} simultaneously, then we let $X = K$ in \eqref{eq:pinv} that preserves the passivity and finite-gain $L_2$ stability in the reduced-order model \eqref{sys:red}. \end{remark}

-\begin{remark} Instead of the $(Q, S, R)$-dissipativity, we may consider retaining controllability or observability of a given system $\mathbf{\Sigma}$.
-In this regard, we let the structure matrix $X$ be the solution of